CadQuery/cadquery/doc/assy.rst

 Constraints
 -----------

+Constraints are often a better representation of the real world relationship the user wants to model than directly supplying locations.
+In the above example the real world relationship is that the bottom face of each cone should touch, which can be modelled with a Plane constraint.
+When the user provides explicit locations (instead of constraints) then they are also reponsible for updating them when, for example, the location of ``cone1`` changes.

-When the method :meth:`~cadquery.Assembly.solve` is run, an optimization problem is set up.
+When at least one constraint is supplied and the method :meth:`~cadquery.Assembly.solve` is run, an optimization problem is set up.
 Each constraint provides a cost function that depends on the position and orientation (represented by a :class:`~cadquery.Location`) of the two objects specified when creating the :class:`~cadquery.Constraint`.
 The solver varies the location of the assembly's children and attempts to minimize the sum of all cost functions.
 Hence by reading the formulae of the cost functions below, you can understand exactly what each constraint does.

 Point